Vidyadheesha-M-Pandurangi/Electronics/README.md

 # Electronics
-This repository contains the projects  related to Electronics performed by Myself
+This repository contains the projects  related to Electronics.